sasha-ruby/sasha-ruby.github.io/about.md

 permalink: /about/
 ---

-Chief Data Analyst and Data Scientist at Ruby Industries Inc.
+Chief Data Analyst and Data Scientist at [Ruby Industries Inc.](http://www.rubyind.com/)

 ### More Information

-For the last 5 years I've been working in the iGaming industry with some of the major brands, helping iGaming their affiliate programs increase their revenues.
-I developed a number of data products and data integration solutions to help businesses gain actionable insights.
+For the last 6 years I've been working in the iGaming industry with some of the major brands, helping iGaming businesses and their affiliate programs increase their revenues.
+I developed a number of data products and data integration solutions to help them gain actionable insights.

 ### Contact me